eschava/psmqtt/doc/install-systemd-service.md

 It is possible to:

-* install the required packages into the site packages and
+* install the required Python packages into the system-wide site packages and
 * run `psmqtt.py` as a service upon system boot.

+This step-by-step guide should work on most SystemD-enabled Linux distributions including:
-## Current Ubuntu flavors
+* Ubuntu and its flavors
+* Fedora and RedHat
+* many others

 Make a copy of `psmqtt` directory e.g., to `/opt/psmqtt`, for use by a service:

 ```sh
 sudo cp -r ../psmqtt /opt
 ```